drewolbrich/ScrollingContentViewController/README.md

 Although ScrollingContentViewController modifies [`additionalSafeAreaInsets`](https://developer.apple.com/documentation/uikit/uiviewcontroller/2902284-additionalsafeareainsets) when the keyboard is presented, it restores it to its original value when the keyboard is dismissed.
 This allows [`additionalSafeAreaInsets`](https://developer.apple.com/documentation/uikit/uiviewcontroller/2902284-additionalsafeareainsets) to be used for other purposes, such as custom tool palettes.

 During development, an alternate approach suggested by Apple, modifying the scroll view's content size, was also tried.
 This requires adjusting the scroll view's [`scrollIndicatorInsets`](https://developer.apple.com/documentation/uikit/uiscrollview/1619427-scrollindicatorinsets) property to compensate for the content size change.
-On iPhone XS in landscape orientation, doing so has the unfortunate side effect of awkwardly shifting the scroll indicator away from the edge of the screen.
+On iPhone Xs in landscape orientation, doing so has the unfortunate side effect of awkwardly shifting the scroll indicator away from the edge of the screen.

 ### Keyboard Resize Filtering